-Trends and patterns of tobacco and nicotine product use among youth in Canada, England, and the US from 2017-2019
+Trends and patterns of tobacco and nicotine product use among youth in Canada, England, and the United States from 2017-2019

 Purpose: The tobacco and nicotine market is diversifying.
 Implications for public health will depend on trends in use, including overall use, and who is using these products.
 This study examined differences over time (2017–2019), across countries (Canada, England, the United States (US)), and by smoking and vaping, in use of other tobacco/nicotine products and overall use.